silentorb/marloth-story/books/fairytale/part5.md

 "But what about the girly folk?" said Fugue loudly under his breath and motioning at them with his thumb.
 "They'll hear everything we say ... "

 "Yes," said Mr. Mosspuddle.
-"That was sort of what I just said.
+"That was my intent.
 Whether formally or informally, the dolls have become a part of our band, and they have proved themselves very useful.
 As for Princess Adelle, she is our superior and has more right to be a part of these proceedings than any of us."

-Since no one voiced any dissension on that point, Mr. Mosspuddle proceeded by addressing Adelle.
+Since no one voiced any dissension, Mr. Mosspuddle proceeded by addressing Adelle.
 "Earlier you disagreed that there were forces set on causing you harm.
 Do you still hold that position?"

 Adelle unconsciously reached up and touched the line across her cheek.
-"No. I very much agree that those children back there wanted to kill me.
+"No. I very much agree that those children back there wanted to harm me.
 But I don't agree that every force you claim is against me.
 The toymaker is still my friend."